kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

 > you could leverage the built-in user assigned managed identity(kubelet identity) bound to the AKS agent node pool(with naming rule [`AKS Cluster Name-agentpool`](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#summary-of-managed-identities)), if you have created your own managed identity, make sure the managed identity is bound to the agent node pool.

 ## Before you begin
- - Make sure the managed identity has `Storage Blob Data Contributor` role to the storage account
+ - Make sure the managed identity assigned the `Storage Blob Data Contributor` role for the storage account
  > here is an example that uses Azure CLI commands to assign the `Storage Blob Data Contributor` role to the managed identity for the storage account.
-If the storage account is created by the driver(dynamic provisioning), then you need to grant `Storage Blob Data Contributor` role to the resource group where the storage account is located
+If the storage account is created by the driver(dynamic provisioning), then you need to grant `Storage Blob Data Contributor` role on the resource group where the storage account is located

 ```bash
 mid="$(az identity list -g "$resourcegroup" --query "[?name == 'managedIdentityName'].principalId" -o tsv)"